 Roasting your onions totally changes their flavour.
 This recipe turns onions into viable side vegetables rather than simply enhancing other ingredients.
-Pair them with your Sunday roast, a steak, on a sandwich, whatever … these Thyme-Roasted Onions will make a great addition.
+Whether you pair them with your Sunday roast, a steak or on a sandwich, these Thyme-Roasted Onions will make a great addition.

 Time: 50 minutes

 - 2 red onions

 - 1 yellow onion